 Table 7.
 Connectivity status assessment for spawning (a) and rearing (b) habitat in the Bulkley River watershed.
-The two KEAs - Accessible Spawning Habitat and Accessible Rearing Habitat - are evaluated by dividing the length of linear habitat (of each type) that is currently accessible to target species by the total length of all linear habitat (of each type) in the watershed.
+The two KEAs - Accessible Spawning Habitat and Accessible Rearing Habitat are evaluated by dividing the length of linear habitat (of each type) that is currently accessible to target species by the total length of all linear habitat (of each type) in the watershed.

-а Indicator Ratings
+a Indicator Ratings

 Target Species KEA Indicator Poor Fair Good Very Good

 Anadromous Available % of total linear

-Anadromous Salmonids Spawning spawning habitat <50% 51 - 75 % 76 - 90% >90%
+Salmonids Spawning spawning habitat <50% 51 - 75% 76 - 90% >90%

-Habitat accessible
+Saimonius Habitat accessible

-Current Status: 84%
+Current Status: 88%

-Comments: Indicator rating definitions are based on the consensus decisions of the planning team.
-The current status is based on the CWF Barrier Prioritization Model output, which is current as of August 2021.
+Comments: In Comments: Indicator rating definitions are based on the consensus decisions of the planning team.

+The current status is based on the CWF Barrier Prioritization Model output, which is current as of

+October 2022.
+October 2022.
-b Indicator Ratings Target Species KEA Indicator Poor Fair Good Very Good Anadromous Salmonids Available Rearing Habitat % of total linear rearing habitat accessible <50% 51 - 75% 76 - 90% >90% Current Stat tus: 65%

-Comments: Indicator rating definitions are based on the consensus decisions of the planning team.
-The current status is based on the CWF Barrier Prioritization Model output, which is current as of August 2021.
+b Indicator Ratings Target Species KEA Indicator Poor Fair Good Very Good Anadromous Salmonids Available Rearing Habitat % of total linear rearing habitat accessible <50% 51 - 75% 76 - 90% >90% Current Status: 70% Comments: Indicator rating definitions are based on the consensus decisions of the planning team.
+The current status is based on the CWF Barrier Prioritization Model output, which is current as of October 2022.